 similar to: Big Thief, beach boys, hays carl, susto, beatles, blake mills, courtney marie andrews, joni mitchell, jonny fritz.

-Dyado, (pronounced dee-ah-dow) is an alt country band, currently based in Asheville, NC, formed by cousins Louisa Stancioff and Matt Lohan.
+Dyado, (pronounced dee-ah-dough) is an alt country band, currently based in Asheville, NC, formed by cousins Louisa Stancioff and Matt Lohan.
 The two grew up in different parts of the east coast, and reconnected later in life in mid-coast Maine through a series of fortunate coincidences.
 After re-meeting, the two bonded over songwriting, country music, and fiddle tunes.
 Together, they wrote and produced their first EP in 2016 while working summer jobs, and living at their grandfather's house in mid-coast Maine.

 After more then a year of touring loops around the US for fun, and chasing an endless summer, the duo moved to Asheville, where they recorded their debut LP, Dreamcountry, a folk rock album that explores walking the line between youth and adulthood in a life on the road.
 Dyado has been touring constantly ever since, promoting their record, and supporting larger national touring acts like The Weather Station, and Izaak Opatz.